Search the site

 There are interesting boats, including one that dropped from the sky to rescue air crews in World War Two, the last coypu on the Broads, a 1960s police motorcycle, fascinating characters, marshmen, birds, Arthur Ransome’s pike, wherries, and tiny Iceni tribespeople fighting Roman soldiers.
 You can also discover how the Broads were made and how they are now a haven for tourists and wildlife.
 They also have a new exhibit which explores the important role of peat in the Broads.

 The museum houses all things boating and bitterns with a variety of exhibits on show from stuffed water voles to a pleasure wherry piano.
-Open from Easter to the end of the October half term.
+Check their website for opening days and times.

 Thrigby Hall and Wildlife Gardens